WHY JOIN US?

 Q: Who can foster for Berkeley Humane?

 A: Anyone over 18 who can meet the following criteria: Show genuine concern for animals.
 Be able to monitor medical conditions and the behavior of foster animals.
 Provide regular transport to medical appointments, adoption weekends and events (this can be by car, taxi, walking or public transport so long as all laws are obeyed and animals are safely secured).
 Be willing to separate foster animals from resident pets.
-Confirm with family and roommates that they are comfortable fostering and can follow protocols.
+Confirm with family, landlord and/or roommates that they are comfortable fostering and can follow protocols.
 Fostering for Berkeley Humane does not require any previous experience!

 Q: What is a Foster Care Provider?

 A: A foster care provider is a volunteer who provides short-term housing for Berkeley Humane’s cats, dogs, puppies or kittens in their own home.
-If you are looking to adopt, please note that our Foster Program is not to provide a “trial period” before deciding to adopt an animal of your choosing.
-Read about our Adoptions process here!
+If you are looking to adopt, please note that our foster program is not to provide a “trial period” before deciding to adopt an animal of your choosing.
+Read about our adoptions process here.